FAQ - Risks and Benefits

 - Chronic pain

-Some of the safety of the procedure will also depend on the type of anesthetic that you use.
+Some of the safety of the procedure will also depend on the type of anesthetic that is used.
 Although the risks of anesthesia are generally small, the biggest risks occur with general anesthesia, followed by moderate sedation, then light sedation, and finally local anesthesia alone (numbing).
-General anesthesia is when you have a tube of some sort placed in your airway to help with breathing.
-Moderate sedation is when you have an IV placed with medications such as IV Versed (midazolam), morphine, fentanyl, or similar medications.
+General anesthesia is when a tube is placed in your airway to help with breathing.
+Moderate sedation is when an IV is placed with medications such as IV Versed (midazolam), morphine, fentanyl, or similar medications.
 Light sedation is when you receive oral medications only.
 Most academic institutions will not allow moderate or general anesthesia without a dedicated anesthesiologist performing the sedation.

-The benefits of a reversal are, of course, having a baby!
+The benefit of a reversal is, of course, having a baby!

 The biggest risk with a reversal is that it may just not work.
-There is only so much that you can predict before the reversal itself.
-Until you begin the case and sample the fluid to look for sperm, you never completely know if you'll need to do the complex (epididymovasostomy) or simple (vasovasostomy) repair.
+There is only so much that a provider can predict before the reversal itself.
+Until they begin the case and sample the fluid to look for sperm, they never completely know if you will need the complex (epididymovasostomy) or simple (vasovasostomy) repair.
 The complex repair has lower success rates.
 Also, even with an initial success, there is still the possibility that the repair closes down over time.
 This occurs in approximately 15% of cases.

 In some cases, the reversal itself is successful (defined as >5 million sperm), but the couple is still not able to achieve a pregnancy.
 As pregnancy requires several factors, the lack of a successful pregnancy may be due to issues with the sperm itself, patient or partner age, factors on the female side, lack of sufficient attempts at intercourse, or other similar issues.